justinthelaw/blackjack-game/README.md

-# Blackjack
+# Card Games

-This project involves writing a program to manipulate a standard deck of cards, occasionally implementing games (e.g., blackjack, etc.) around the main card manipulation implementation, depending on how I feel.
+This project involves writing a program to manipulate a standard deck of cards, occasionally implementing games (e.g., blackjack, etc.) around the card manipulation implementation.

 ## Implementations